The Company’s current range of approved certification services includes Certification for:

 - Better Cotton Initiative (BCI)

 * AfriCert Limited generates its revenue from the service fees charged on the audits and inspections it carries out

 For farms that are starting the process of formulating their quality management system, AfriCert can perform a fact-finding visit identifying and reporting the gaps between the standards requirements and the current client’s method of operation.

-This process is know as Pre-Audits step and is carried out before the certification process is initiated to identify problems that could prevent successful final certification.
+This process is known as Pre-Audits step and is carried out before the certification process is initiated to identify problems that could prevent successful final certification.

-This is carried out on site and involves as a first step a thorough document audit (for producer groups this involves a QMS audit), before field inspection is carried out.
+This is carried out on-site and involves as a first step a thorough document audit (for producer groups this involves a QMS audit) before field inspection is carried out.
 Reporting is normally done after the audit to determine whether the audit was successful in fulfilling the requirement of the standard in question.
-If some gaps are realised non conformities are issued and the client/producer is expected to follow up with corrective actions so as to demonstrate full compliance.
+If some gaps are realized non conformities are issued and the client/producer is expected to follow up with corrective actions so as to demonstrate full compliance.